 About Us » The Benefits of Girls-only

-The Benefits of Girls-only
+The Benefits of attending an All Girls School

 We would like you to know some of the reasons why we think you should consider an all-girls school in Edinburgh for your daughter.

 Have a look at our two videos below:

 The staff and students talk about girls-only at St George's

 A compelling collection of quotes from a range of recent research studies about the benefits of girls-only education produced by the National Coalition of Girls’ Schools (NCGS in the USA) which is a leading advocate for girls’ education.

 Girls' schools regularly punch above their weight in national exams and dominate the top of the exam results league tables.
 Girls' School Association schools accounted for a disproportionately large share of the top grades in sciences, mathematics and languages.

 There is no gender stereotyping.
 Girls' schools excel as much in subjects dominated by boys elsewhere such as in mathematics, physics and design technology as they do in English, drama, art and languages.
 Girls in girls' schools are also more likely 'to have a go' and pursue the sports and extra-curricular activities on offer.

 With only girls in the classroom and on the sports field, girls have freedom to be - and become - themselves and to explore fully all the education opportunities available to them.